Context

 • Writing Systems of the World (Japanese original: 世界の文字)

-A nice overview of the types of writing systems allover the world, which explanations and example images of e.g. newspapers.
+A nice overview of the types of writing systems allover the world, with explanations and example images of e.g. newspapers.

 • Because Internet